AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-personalization-destinations.md

 After you have created your destination connection, you must create an [!DNL Active-On-Edge] merge policy.
 The [!DNL Active-On-Edge] merge policy ensures that segments are constantly evaluated [on the edge](../../segmentation/ui/edge-segmentation.md) and are available for real-time and next-page personalization use case.

+>[!IMPORTANT]
+>
-Currently, edge destinations only support the activation of segments that use the [Active-on-Edge Merge Policy](../../segmentation/ui/segment-builder.md#merge-policies) set as default.
+>Currently, edge destinations only support the activation of segments that use the [Active-on-Edge Merge Policy](../../segmentation/ui/segment-builder.md#merge-policies) set as default.
+If you map segments which use a different merge policy to edge destinations, those segments will not be evaluated.

 Follow the instructions on [creating a merge policy](../../profile/merge-policies/ui-guide.md#create-a-merge-policy), and make sure to enable the **[!UICONTROL Active-On-Edge Merge Policy]** toggle.